With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 But those power brokers make no apologies — and no secret of the fact they have renewed retainers on their battalion of private spies.

-“I think it’s important that people understand that there’s somebody out there that’s looking very hard at what they’re doing,” Janney said in an interview this month.
-“And they’re not just going to get slapped on the wrist, and pay a fine, and disqualify the horse and what have you.
+“It’s important that people understand that there’s somebody out there that’s looking very hard at what they’re doing,” Janney said in an interview this month.
+“And they’re not just going to get slapped on the wrist and pay a fine and disqualify the horse and what have you.
 That the evidence will be sufficient to send them to jail or send them out of our industry forever.”

 By Robinson’s account, that message has been received, imbuing the sport’s biggest event, Saturday’s Kentucky Derby, with suspicion.

-“Oh yeah, there’s a lot of people walking around paranoid right now waiting for the other shoe to fall,” said Robinson, adding that horsemen at least now have a better idea of federal agents’ scheduling preferences: “We all joke, you know, on Sunday night you better have your clothes packed, because if they come knock your door down, it’s always a Monday.”
+“Oh, yeah, there’s a lot of people walking around paranoid right now waiting for the other shoe to fall,” said Robinson, adding that horsemen at least now have a better idea of federal agents’ scheduling preferences: “We all joke, you know, on Sunday night you better have your clothes packed, because if they come knock your door down, it’s always a Monday.”

 ‘Drugs and thugs’